AnimeHasFallen/discordbot-giveaway/README.md

 !g message Custom message to set a custom message instead of the default one

 to do all steaps at once, except changing the message, use this command !g doall :heart: 10 "item to win" general

+It also has a blacklisting and whitelisting feature

+!giveaway whitelist user add
+!giveaway whitelist user remove
+!giveaway whitelist group add
+!giveaway whitelist group remove

+blacklist works the same